-- Permitting applications and reexaminations to be completed by mail. - Conducting home visits. - -Using higher payment standards (either within the acceptable range or with HUD

-Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-020125 approval of a payment standard outside the PHA range) if the PHA determines this is

-Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-020125 necessary to enable a person with disabilities to obtain a suitable housing unit.
+- Permitting applications and reexaminations to be completed by mail. - Conducting home visits. - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the PHA range) if the PHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit.